 Skip to Content

-The nice thing about atoles and champurrado is you can make them using less processed ingredients, and you can sweeten them to your own preference.
-The creamy richness of the Mexican chocolate doesn’t really require much additional sugar.
+In addition to champurrado being a highly flavorful drink, the nice thing is you can make it using less processed ingredients, and the creamy richness of the Mexican chocolate doesn’t really require much additional sugar.

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–